yangshun/tech-interview-handbook/non-technical/behavioral.md

 - Why do you want to work for X company?
 - Why do you want to leave your current/last company?
 - What are you looking for in your next role?
-- Tell me about a time where you had a conflict with a co-worker.
+- Tell me about a time when you had a conflict with a co-worker.
 - Tell me about a time in which you had a conflict and needed to influence somebody else.
 - What project are you currently working on?
 - What is the most challenging aspect of your current project?